 (On many screens, you will be able to open other functions related to the currently selected patient directly).

 You can select menu items with the mouse or the listed short cuts.

 Many objects display a menu when you click on them with the right mouse button.
-These menus relates specifically to the item under the cursor (they are context sensitive).
+These menus relate specifically to the item under the cursor (they are context-sensitive).